 In the 18th century, Tavira lost economic prominence but recovered in the following century, mainly due to tuna fishing and preserving.

 Vila Real de Santo Antonio - In the 16th century, there was a town known as Vila de Santo António de Arenilha, likely closer to the sea.
 By the 18th century, this town had disappeared, engulfed by the sea and sand.
-However, it was necessary to control goods flowing up the Guadiana River, place Monte Gordo’s fishing business under royal supervision, and stand firm against the Spanish, with whom Portugal was at war in 1762/63.
+However, it was necessary to control goods flowing up the Guadiana River, place Monte Gordo’s fishing business under royal supervision, and stand firm against the Spanish, with whom Portugal had been at war in 1762/63.

 The successful reconstruction of Lisbon after the 1755 earthquake was repeated in Vila Real de Santo António.
 First, there was careful grid-like urban planning, facilitated by the flat terrain.
 Next, there was adherence to rigid architectural units.
 Finally, pre-fabricated standard building blocks, like square-hewn stones from Lisbon, were used, cut and shaped for immediate laying.

 To appreciate Vila Real de Santo António’s town planning, walk around the city’s streets.
 Begin in Praça Marquês de Pombal, the town’s heart, with black and white cobblestones radiating from the central obelisk built in 1776.
 This square contains three major urban features common in the 18th century: the church, Town Hall, and old guardhouse.
-Then, walk a few blocks to see privately commissioned buildings, which adhere to an obvious architectural formula.
+Afterwards, walk a few blocks to see privately commissioned buildings, which still adhere to an obvious architectural formula.

 Benagil - Explore inside Benagil Cave by taking a boat tour